8 Money-Smart Ways to Spend Your Tax Refund

 Protect Yourself from Natural Disasters

-Hurricane season starts in June, so if you live in a vulnerable area, consider using your refund money to protect your home.
+Hurricane season has already started, so if you live in a vulnerable area, consider using your refund money to protect your home.
 A home generator will keep the lights on and the food cold during a power outage.
 A 6.5 kw portable home generator costs about $800 to $1,000.
 You also can use the money to pay someone to trim your trees, which will help protect your home from some of the most common types of storm damage.

 Upgrade Your Home Office